Skip to content

 Waterfall is a public decentralized and open-source peer-to-peer platform, which means that any individual or group can participate in the network.
 To ensure high security and continuous operation of the network, a system of penalties for malicious nodes is introduced.

 The key principle governing the calculation of penalties is that they should be significantly higher than any potential gains that could be realized through an attack on the system.
 To achieve this, a multiplier of λ 1 is used to amplify the scale of the penalties.
-All types of penalties are charged automatically in the case of a Worker’s faulty behavior:
+All types of penalties are charged automatically in the case of a Validator’s faulty behavior:

 • a Coordinator as a committee member makes a series of vote omissions;